-Candace Cunningham practices commercial real estate law, with an emphasis on Fannie Mae and Freddie Mac Delegated Underwriting and Servicing (DUS) lender financing for apartments, senior housing, and affordable housing nationwide.
+Candace Cunningham practices commercial real estate finance law, with an emphasis on Fannie Mae and Freddie Mac Delegated Underwriting and Servicing (DUS) lender financing for apartments, senior housing, and affordable housing nationwide.
 She is a member of the firm’s Real Estate + Development Group.

 Real Estate Financing

-Before joining the firm, Ms. Cunningham represented and advised various commercial and institutional lenders regarding commercial real estate, asset-based finance; corporate, workout, and restructuring issues; revolving credit; term, demand, and commercial construction loans; and corporate finance.
+Before joining the firm, Candace represented and advised various commercial and institutional lenders regarding commercial real estate, asset-based finance; corporate, workout, and restructuring issues; revolving credit; term, demand, and commercial construction loans; and corporate finance.
 She also has negotiated and structured commercial leases for a national retailer at shopping malls throughout the United States.

 Candace has done pro bono work on behalf of non-profit and professional organizations.
 She assisted the Connecticut Rivers Alliance and the American Institute of Architects with lease negotiations.
 She currently represents the Connecticut Community Economic Development Fund, for which she is providing post-closing escrow dispute mediation services.
 Candace is involved in coordinating firm service teams at a local soup kitchen on a revolving basis.